ukmac/ukmac.github.io/content/post/2023-08-04-been-a-while/index.md

 ---
 date: "2023-08-04T00:00:00Z"
 title: Been a while
+description: I haven't posted here for a long time now.
+Life is busy, work is busy, there are distractions....
 image: ../assets/img/cover.jpg
 ---
-I haven't posted here for a long time now.
-Life is busy, work is busy, there are distractions....

 This week has been a bit crappy to be honest.
 I have spent most of it lay in bed, coughing and feeling weak and exhausted.
 My chest hurts and my head feels like its full of cotton wool and I am actually really tired of feeling this way.
 It's only a week, nothing compared to what some people have to endure.

 A lot of this week I haven't felt up to doing much at all, I have watched a couple of films which is a bit of a first, I hadn't watched a full film for a long time either.
 The rest of the time I have been trying to avoid looking at my work inbox/Teams because I know that I would (and did on Tuesday) get drawn into it and hours would quickly pass before I realised that I wasn't doing as I have been told and resting but instead would have been getting stressed about the build up of "stuff" that I am going to have to deal with when I return to work.